 The ESP-8266 boot loader prints messages at 74880 baud.
 That is a

-non-standard baud rate which is not available as a stty
+non-standard baud rate which is not available as a stty setting on

 Ubuntu, so the messages just look like garbage.
 But, it doesn’t have to